-The EM405-8 easily bridges up to eight (8) standard M-Modules to a LXI system or typical Ethernet (LAN) network.
+The EM405-8 easily bridges up to eight (8) standard M-Modules to a typical Ethernet (LAN) network.
 The carrier provides full access to the M-Module I/O space via the standard TCP/IP networking protocol.
-LXI compliance provides a standard method of device discovery, easy configuration through an intuitive web interface, and a standard IVI driver for communication with the EM405-8 controller.
+The EM405-8 uses a standard method of device discovery, easy configuration through an intuitive web interface, and a standard IVI driver for communication with the controller.

-On the -0001 version, M-Module triggers are also fully supported allowing them to be connected to any other installed M-Module or to an external device.
-Both TTL and LVDS signal levels are supported.
-Please note that the triggers have currently not been approved as LXI compliant.
-Use should be limited to non-LXI applications.
+The -0001 and -0003 versions support M-Module triggers allowing them to connect to any other installed M-Modules or to an external device.
+These versions support both TTL and LVDS signal levels.
 A simple command structure eases software integration and allows reset, identification, control, and configuration of the carrier and M-Modules.
 For a complete list of M-Modules compatible with the EM405-8 carrier, visit the Support section on C&H's website (www.chtech.com).